migit/AI-Autonomous-Room-Rover-Robot-A2R3/README.md

 ### Hardware and CAD design - Main drive:
 > [!TIP]
-> Plastic foam tires are great for this project and they are lightweight, hard and have a good grip.
-Relatively less costy.
-> The actuator to drive the rover is plastic agearbox RS390.
-It drives with a 6V DC motor inside (they are upto 10v tolerant) and produce a fair amount of speed with a good torque strong enough to drive the rover with up to 15kg amount of payload.
-In the future I will do some other scientific tests on this...Anyways; I have the first build (firmware and hardware) that you can find the BOM in my hackster page link down below.
+> Plastic foam tires are ideal for the A2R3 rover, offering a lightweight, durable design with excellent grip at a relatively low cost.
+The rover is powered by a plastic gearbox RS390 actuator, driven by a 6V DC motor (tolerant up to 10V), delivering impressive speed and sufficient torque to handle payloads of up to 15kg.
+In the future, I plan to conduct additional scientific tests to optimize performance.
+For now, the first build, including firmware and hardware, is complete, and you can find the Bill of Materials (BOM) on my Hackster page linked below.

 ### Here are useful and important links for your guidance:
 > [!IMPORTANT]